-A German artist born shortly before President Kennedy’s 1961 inauguration, Lorenzen has incorporated Kennedy’s image into numerous paintings.
-Two of his works are in the Collection of The Sixth Floor Museum at Dealey Plaza.
-Recorded May 2, 2014, and August 11, 2017.
+A German artist born shortly before President Kennedy’s 1961 inauguration, Lorenzen has incorporated Kennedy and assassination-related imagery into numerous paintings.
+Four of his original works are in the Collection of The Sixth Floor Museum at Dealey Plaza.
+Recorded May 2, 2014, August 11, 2017, and September 28, 2020.

 A sixth grader in Austin, Texas, Louis was planning on attending the presidential banquet on the evening of November 22, 1963, when the assassination took place.
 She wrote Jackie Kennedy over two dozen letters over the next six months, one of which was included in Dr. Ellen Fitzpatrick’s book, Letters to Jackie: Condolences from a Grieving Nation (2010).
 Recorded October 4, 2010.